Meet the Team

 Max is a successful small business owner.
 He owns Able Hands, which serves people with Disabilities.

-He has been highly engaged as a volunteer for 20 years both in Sweetwater County and Statewide.
+He has been highly engaged as a volunteer for 20 years in Sweetwater County and Statewide.

 Max is the Mayor of Rock Springs, Wyoming.

 He served as the clerk of the Sweetwater #1 School District Board of Trustees for 10 years, vice-chair of the Wyoming State Board of Education for 4 years, Chair of the Sweetwater BOCES Board for 10 years, Secretary of the Rock Springs Amateur Hockey Association Board for 4 years, served as a member of the Rock Springs Soccer Association Board, is past Chair of United Way in Southwest Wyoming Board, and is past chair of the Governor’s Office Disabilities Council.
-He continues to serve as a board member of the Holy Spirit Catholic School Board.
+He continues to serve as a Holy Spirit Catholic School Board board member.

-He has acquired negotiation and leadership skills moving organizations forward under difficult times.
-He is devoted to service-based leadership and serves as a consultant and partner at ABC.
+He has acquired negotiation and leadership skills, moving organizations forward during difficult times.
+He is devoted to service-based leadership and is a consultant and partner at ABC.
 He offers assistance with human resources management, policy development, and fiscal planning.

 Kim Kikuts